iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

 Iowa inmate records are a compilation of relevant information concerning persons serving an incarceration sentence within the State of Iowa.
-Iowa inmate records contain information such as offenders’ name, age, race, gender, offense history, and other details regarding an inmate’s incarceration activities.
+They contain information such as offenders' names, age, race, gender, offense history, and other details regarding an inmate's incarceration activities.

 Are Incarceration Records Public Information in Iowa?

 Yes, incarceration records are public information in Iowa.
-In compliance with the state’s open records law, the custodians of incarceration records in the state must provide options that eligible persons can inspect or copy such records.
+In compliance with the state's open records law, the custodians of incarceration records must provide options for eligible persons to inspect or copy such records.
 However, confidential records such as medical information on inmates are inaccessible to the general public.

 What Information is Contained in an Iowa Inmate Record?